 In response to his original hypothetical, the Professor says:

 And, from what I can gather from recent comments from the Chief Justice of the Delaware Supreme Court, there's little doubt the Professor is right - in Delaware.

-But, corporations being creatures of statute, what passes for the ends of governance in one place may be beside the point in another.
+But, corporations being creatures of statute, what passes for the ends of governance in one place are out of place in another.
 Put simply, corporations aren't corporations.
 Outside of Delaware their nature and purpose reflect the varieties of the world's legislatures.

 In Australia, we have an entity statute which makes the shareholder versus stakeholder debate, implicit in the Professor's answer, a false dilemma.
 Again, in the professor's hometown, and in response to the original hypothetical, his either/or framing between stakeholders might be acceptable.
 But, where I practice law, there's no choice and it's neither of the ones Professor Bainbridge offers.

 Entity statutes impose duties on company directors to exercise their powers and discharge their duties in the interests of the corporation.
 As one eminent Australian lawyer explained, under the Australian Corporations Act this duty refers to the interests of the corporation:

 “as a distinct legal and commercial entity, not the interests of shareholders, and conforms to the basic tenet that the duties of directors under these provisions are owed to corporation”

 In this sense, the only question posed by my modified hypothetical is whether it's in the interest of Acme Limited, as a distinct legal and commercial entity, to be more profitable?

 But surely that's a "duh" question - theoretically individuals seek utility and firms seek profits.
 And practically, Chief Justice of the Delaware Supreme Court reminds us - corporate governance is little more than the advantage to the stronger - "power is purpose" in their system of corporate governance.
 In America, if an 800 pound gorilla wants more bananas, the directors hand over the bananas!